-Randy Crist is beginning his 5th year at the helm of the men’s and women’s cross country programs at Asbury and his 30th overall in coaching.
-During his time he has helped six runners qualify for the NAIA National Championship Meet, including one in each of his previous four years.
+Randy Crist is beginning his 6th year at the helm of the men’s and women’s cross country programs at Asbury and his 31st overall in coaching.
+During his time he has helped eight runners qualify for the NAIA National Championship Meet, including four runners--two men and two women--last season and one in each of his previous four years.

 In 2011 Crist guided the women to a second place finish in the Kentucky Intercollegiate Athletic Conference (KIAC), finishing just eight points behind winner Brescia University.
 In 2010 the women finished third in the conference meet.
 Crist led Sarah Moe to back-to-back appearances at the NAIA race in 2011 as Devon Gruver also qualified in 2011 after a second place finish in the KIAC meet.

 The men were plagued with injuries during the 2011 season and still managed to finish a respectable fifth in the KIAC meet.
 In 2010 the Eagles finished third in the conference as Jared Brewster qualified for his second straight NAIA National Meet after finishing fourth in the KIAC race.